Make Amazing Gifts! Let me take the stress out of Holiday gift giving. Learn More

 What does liquid starch do to slime?

 Glue is a liquid polymer made up of long, repeating, and identical strands.
 This means that the tiny molecules in the glue are in strands like a chain.
 When you add the liquid starch, the strands of the polymer glue hold together, giving it a slimy feel.
-The liquid starch contains sodium borate and acts as a cross-linker that connects all the long strands together.
-They mix until the substance is less like the liquid you started with and thicker and rubberier like slime!
+The liquid starch contains sodium borate and acts as a cross-linker that connects all the long strands.
+To make slime with glue and liquid starch, mix until the combined substance becomes thicker and rubber-like slime!

 Where do you buy liquid starch?